This Specimen has been sold.

 This is a 2.8" wide agate replaced petrified wood limb that was collected from the Wiggins Fork River in Wyoming.
 It has been polished on one side to a glossy finish on one end.

-Agate is a variety of microcrystalline quartz (chalcedony) that displays translucence and in some cases banding.
-Agate primarily forms when silica-rich fluids fill pockets within rock and/or fossils, resulting in deposition of the silica along the walls of the rock.
-This process can result in banding patterns as the composition and impurities of the fluids change over time.
-These banding patterns can either form as flat layers or rounded layers, depending on the surfaces available for deposition.
+Agate is a variety of microcrystalline quartz (chalcedony) that displays translucence and, in some cases, banding.
+Agate primarily forms when silica-rich fluids fill pockets within rocks and/or fossils, depositing the silica along the walls of the rock.
+This process can result in banding patterns, as the compositions and impurities of these depositing fluids change over time.
+These banding patterns can either form as flat layers, creating linear patterns known as waterline agate, or as rounded layers, forming more common ring-like patterns.
+These patterns depend on the surfaces available for deposition.

 Petrified wood is the name given to wood that has been turned into stone (fossilized) through the process of permineralization.
-All of the organic matter becomes replaced by minerals, while much of the original structure such as tree rings in retained.
-For this to happen the wood needs to be buried in an environment both low in oxygen (preventing decomposition) and with flowing, mineral-laden water.
-The coloration is due to the various minerals that are present during fossilization.
-For example red colors are due to iron compounds, greens due to copper, etc.
+In this process, all of the organic matter becomes replaced by minerals, while much of the original structure, such as tree rings, is retained.
+For this to happen, the wood needs to be buried in an environment low in oxygen to prevent decomposition and with flowing, mineral-laden water, so minerals may replace structures.
+The coloration is caused by various minerals that present in that water during fossilization.
+For example, red colors are due to iron compounds, greens due to copper, and so on.

 SPECIES